-Prerequisites: Introduction to Alcohol and Other Drug Abuse, Introduction to Counseling.
+Prerequisites: ADDC100, 101, 200, 201.
 This course offers a supervised experience in an approved alcohol and/or drug abuse agency.
 For each hour of credit, 60 clock hours working in the treatment setting are required.
 This practicum provides training in the areas of evaluation, primary treatment, alcohol/drug education programs, and work with families.
 Students will gain the necessary academic and practical working experience background needed to successfully counsel an addicted client.
 This course consists of three credit hours and 180 clock hours, and is taught by arrangement.